apache/mesos/docs/reservation.md

 unreserved resources cannot be found on the slave).
 In this case, the principal included in the request will be the principal of an authorized operator rather than the principal of a framework registered under the `ads` role.
-We send an HTTP POST request to the `/reserve` HTTP endpoint like so:
+We send an HTTP POST request to the master's [/reserve](endpoints/master/reserve.md) endpoint like so:

         $ curl -i \
           -u <operator_principal>:<password> \